markliu2002/smart-focus-pomodoro-timer/README.md

-# smart-focus-pomodoro-timer
+# Smart Focus: Pomodoro Timer
-A time management application built with Flutter and Dart to increase productivity based on the Pomodoro technique.
+A time management application built with Flutter based on the Pomodoro technique.